medineceylan/shoppingcart-with-kotlin-es-cqrs/README.md

---Because Cart and CartItem have ids they are entities --Price is a value object it doesn't have any identifier --if product is in cart it's price doesn't change

-Because product is another aggregate root I seperated it from this aggregate and I just put product id in this aggregate.
+--Because Cart and CartItem have ids they are entities --Price is a value object it doesn't have any identifier --if product is in cart it's price doesn't change --Because product is another aggregate root I seperated it from this aggregate and I just put product id in this aggregate.

-**Domain layer is my core layer and shouldn't use any framework
+--Domain layer shouldn't use any framework

 ```